finom/vovk/README.md

 POST /team/[id]/assign-user - some specialised endpoint that assigns a user to a specific team (whatever that means)
 ```

-With the built-in NextJS 13+ features your API folder structure is going to look the following:
+With the built-in Next.js 13+ features your API folder structure is going to look the following:

 ```
 /api/user/